 Websites can have a HUGE range in cost, features, and functionality.
-To get get a ballpark figure for what your company should spend on a website, let’s take a look at the three tiers we use, and what you can expect to pay for a website from a competent, and experienced team of professionals.
+To get a ballpark figure for what your company should spend on a website, let’s take a look at the three tiers we use, and what you can expect to pay for each depending on your project requirements.

 Web Design PricingInvesting in a website is a lot like buying a house